 Academic papers and the latest news and media stories relating to the nutritional and toxic element profile test are referred to below.
 Research, how do you choose?
 A real person explains why they have become a proponent.
 I would like you to consider the views of academics, to help you to evaluate if this complementary procedure is right for you.

 For example, blood pathology to detect abnormalities in the human body tissue is useful, but according to the research below, hair is a useful biomarker and has unique benefits.
 A look at the relationship between occupational exposures to lead concluded "analysis showed an exponential accumulation of the lead content in hair."

 Another study was published which found "Hair mercury levels were highly significantly correlated with organ Hg levels."

 In addition, "high mercury concentration in hair tissue may indicate increased risk of metabolic syndrome."

 Research conducted using samples from five different countries concluded that arsenic and selenium could be reliably measured.
 "The results demonstrate the viability of hair as a non-invasive bio monitor in assessing aspects of dietary Se and environmental As exposure."

-"Heavy metals and toxic elements (aluminium, lead, cadmium, mercury, and arsenic) can also be important biomarkers of cancer diseases.
+"Heavy metals (aluminium, lead, cadmium, mercury, and arsenic) can also be important biomarkers of cancer diseases.
 The data gathered in our study showed that the concentrations of aluminium and cadmium in hair were elevated in all groups of cancer patients.
 On the basis of the obtained results it seems safe to conclude that these trace elements in hair may be regarded as tumour biomarkers and prognostic factors for various cancer groups".

 Chromium exposure in dental procedures found "the content of Cr was statistically significantly higher during the treatment than before the beginning of therapy."